 Orange County Schools and Students

 Thank you!
 Your generous gifts helped us to meet the $75,000 Stewards Fund Challenge.
 With gifts from the Challenge, we will double the number of families we impact by expanding our exterior home repair program.

 In July, we repaired a home in the Northside community in partnership with the Town of Chapel Hill, the Marian Cheek Jackson Center, and UNC's Good Neighbor Initiative.

-In August, your gifts will help fund a Summer Paint Blitz to beautify four homes on Rogers Road, near the 50-home community we are building at Phoenix Place.
+In August, your gifts helped fund a Summer Paint Blitz to beautify four homes on Rogers Road, near the 50-home community we are building at Phoenix Place.

 We celebrated National Women Build Week, sponsored by Lowe's, on Saturday, May 4 in Chapel Hill with a build day, construction training, and picnic.
 Local women gathered for a half-day "learn + build" session, plus lunch with guest speaker Susan Gravely, CEO of VIETRI.

 Check out pictures from the event here.

 Four families are completing construction on their new homes this winter in Chapel Hill.
 These homes are located in Phoenix Place, Habitat's affordable subdivision of 50 green certified homes within the Rogers Road community.
 The neighborhood plan was developed with community input and includes a garden, green spaces, picnic shelter, and playground.
 In addition, Habitat plans to complete 15 exterior home repair projects through its A Brush with Kindness program by June 30, 2014.